jonegil/gui-with-gio/teleprompter/index.md

 ### Section 5 - Listen for events

 Finally, we get to listen for events.
-As outlined above, there are quite a few inputs here, and they can have mutual impact on each other.
-For example, if ```textWdith```increases, the line breaks will adjust since there are now space for more words on each line.
-But if the user increases ```fontSize```, each word requires more space and line break changes again.
-Luckily for us Gio takes care of all of the underlying details, our job is the keep track of the state variables used to define the constraints of the visualisation.
+As mentioned above, there are quite a few inputs here, with the various keys and also the use of the mouues.
+These can mutually impact each other.
+For example, if ```textWdith``` increases, more words can be shown per line since there is now space.
+But if ```fontSize``` increases, each word requires more space and fewer words can be shown.
+Luckily for us Gio takes care of all of the underlying mechanics, our job is the keep track of the required state variables used to define the visualisation.

 As before the switch statement uses type assertions, ```e.(type)``` to deterimine what just happened: